Ajay-Bommidi/Strongify/README.md

 🧪 Testing

-Test Locally: Run Strongify on your machine and verify password generation.
+Tested Locally: Run Strongify on your machine and verify password generation.
-Capture Screenshots: Take images of the GUI and share via GitHub issues to enhance this README.
-Compare with PassFort: Test both tools to see the GUI-to-CLI evolution.
+Compared with PassFort: Test both tools to see the GUI-to-CLI evolution.

 🔒 Security Considerations